Academic journal publishing reform: Motivations for reform

+Calls for reform have been supported by evidence on editorial governance; a 2025 systematic review of global health journals found that editorial board composition remains heavily skewed toward scholars based in high-income countries, suggesting the need for structural rather than purely representational change.
 Although it has some historical precedent, open access became desired in response to the advent of electronic publishing as part of a broader desire for academic journal publishing reform.
 Electronic publishing created new benefits as compared to paper publishing but beyond that, it contributed to causing problems in traditional publishing models.

 The premises behind open access are that there are viable funding models to maintain traditional academic publishing standards of quality while also making the following changes to the field: